Looking after your home

 You can also read our guide to fire safety leaflet.
 This provides you with information on what to do, what to check, and what to avoid to help reduce the risk of fire in your home.
 If you live in a communal building please choose the leaflet below that describes your building as this contains specific guidance for where you live.

-A guide to fire safety - Parkside Court (18m+ or more than seven storeys high)
+A guide to fire safety – Buildings 18m+ or over seven storeys high.

 A guide to fire safety - General purpose blocks (11-18m or five to six storeys high)